 Lasciviousness is a gross form of wickedness that has sexual overtones in many cases.
-It starts in a sinful heart (Mark 7:21-22), and manifests itself in fleshly (carnal) actions (Galatians 5:19), and can lead to a state of being “past feeling” (Ephesians 4:19).
+It starts in a sinful heart (Mk.
+7:21-22), and manifests itself in fleshly, carnal actions (Gal.
+5:19).
+It can lead to a state of being “past feeling” (Eph.
+4:19).

-The word can connote several attitudes or actions.
-With reference to sexual matters it embraces the concepts of excess, unbridled lust, debauchery, and sensuality.
+The word refers to several attitudes or actions.
+With reference to sexual matters, it embraces the concepts of excess, unbridled lust, debauchery, and sensuality.
 It suggests a disregard for public decency.

-William Barclay says the word conveys the idea of a person “who is so far gone in lust and desire” that he or she ceases “to care what people say or think” (p.
-52).
-Josephus, the Jewish historian, once used the word to describe a man who indecently exposed himself to a crowd (Antiquities 20.5.3).
+William Barclay says the word conveys the idea of a person “who is so far gone in lust and desire” that he or she ceases “to care what people say or think” (52).
+Josephus, the Jewish historian, once used the word to describe a man who indecently exposed himself to a crowd (Antiquities, 20.5.3).

-The term aselgeia, however, can go beyond sexual sins and connote any form of excess, i.e., one who “knows no boundaries” in whatever form of evil he indulges (Trench, pp. 56-58).
+aselgeia, however, can go beyond sexual sins and imply any form of excess.
+This extended meaning suggest someone who “knows no boundaries” in whatever form of evil he indulges (cf. Trench, 56-58).

 In this discussion, however, we will limit ourselves to some applications in issues of sexuality — which seems to be a rather pressing matter in this age of sensuality and apparent insensitivity.

-Too, statistical evidence indicates that sexual predators, child molesters, and even some murderers (e.g., Ted Bundy) have begun their careers of crime by ingesting a diet of salacious materials.
+Statistical evidence indicates that sexual predators, child molesters, and even some murderers, like the infamous Ted Bundy, begin their nefarious careers by ingesting a diet of salacious materials.

-It is incomprehensible that many parents allow their sons and daughters to engage in various forms of lascivious conduct (be it dress, visual entertainment, language, etc.); such actions are sweeping their youngsters down a road to destruction.
+It is incomprehensible that many parents allow their sons and daughters to engage in various forms of lascivious conduct, be it how they dress, their chosen forms of visual entertainment, or profane language.
+Such actions are sweeping their youngsters down a road to destruction.

-The lascivious person will not be able to enter the kingdom of heaven (Galatians 5:19-21).
+The lascivious person will not be able to enter the kingdom of heaven (Gal.
+5:19-21).
 To ignore the biblical warnings is the epitome of folly.